-Family members are not always on the same page even at the best of times.
-With the added stress of having someone ill in the family, anger and conflict may surface or become more pronounced.
-Disagreements over the right course of action sometimes happen between the person who is ill and the main family caregiver, as well as among family members.
-Add to this mix intense feelings, ways of coping, and new roles, and it may be unrealistic to expect smooth sailing.
-Click on each phrase below for more information on why anger and conflict might arise and for a tip that might help.
+Family members are part of the family system, and when someone in the system becomes ill, it’s common for anger and conflict to surface.
+Disagreements may occur over treatments, appointments, and medications may occur.
+Add to this intense feelings, ways of coping, and new roles, and it may be unrealistic to expect relationships to carry on smoothly.
+Click on each phrase below for more information on why anger and conflict might arise.

-With as much compassion as you can, consider where the anger is coming from and what feelings or experiences it might be rooted in.
+Consider where someone’s anger is coming from and what feelings or experiences it might be rooted in.
 Remember that all relationships have a history and that past bad feelings often surface during times of stress.

 Words of wisdom

 A wise person once said, “At any given moment, human beings

 are doing the best they can.”
 Try to acknowledge that each person in the family